 Property investors face the risk that their investment will not appeal to buyers or renters, and that they will not receive a return on their investment as a result.

 Potential return sources

-Capital growth is the increase in value of your property over time.
-If the amount your property sells for is higher than the amount you bought it for, you have achieved capital growth.
+Capital growth is the increase in your property’s value over time.
+If your property sells for more than what you bought it for, you have achieved capital growth.

 Rental income is the amount your tenant pays you, usually on a monthly basis, to live in your property.

 Choosing where to invest is different to choosing where to live, and involves considering:

 - Growth – Have properties in the area grown or fallen in value in recent years?

 - Other economic factors – Is the area exposed to one industry?
 If so, is that industry on a growth trajectory, or declining in value?

 - Social factors – Is the area appealing to potential renters?
 Does it have good public transport infrastructure?
 Is it close to schools and medical facilities?

 Investors borrow money with the intention of making a profit on their investment over time, which is sometimes called positive gearing.
 However, if you are unable to make a profit because your investment costs outweigh your returns, that’s called negative gearing.